A statutory declaration is a written statement signed in front of an authorised person and declared to be true.

 The Oaths and Declarations Act sets out the form your declaration must take, and the person authorised to take it.
 These are different depending on whether you live in or outside of New Zealand:

-- In New Zealand Oaths and Declarations Act 1957, s9
+- If you live in New Zealand see Oaths and Declarations Act 1957, s9

-- Outside New Zealand Oaths and Declarations Act 1957, s11
+- If you live outside New Zealand see Oaths and Declarations Act 1957, s11

 We will ask you to provide statutory declarations in the following situations.
 We will provide you with a template containing the declaration text when it is required.

 To confirm your application or notification is true and correct

 You must declare that all information you provide is true and correct.

 To confirm your commitment to reside in New Zealand